 Fishing Villages

 Hellissandur and Rif are 16th century settlements that became significant fishing villages and trading posts.
 Unfortunately, they now have just over 500 residents living between them.
-Due to a smallpox epidemic, followed by a loss of population due to the industrial revolution, they somewhat merged together.
+After a smallpox epidemic, followed by a loss of population due to the industrial revolution, they somewhat merged together.
 While the villages are still geographically separate, it is more common to hear “Hellissandur and Ríf” than to hear them spoken of individually.
 Check out the maritime museum when you stop in Hellissandur.

 Stykkishólmur fishing village features a 19th-century wood-frame Norwegian House.
 You might also take a ferry across the Breiðafjörður Bay to the south border of the Westfjords with a stop at the remote Island of Flatey.